Short Answer

 Perfect for the UK's Social Sports Culture

+The UK has a strong culture of social sport, and padel fits naturally into it.
 Many players discover padel through friends, colleagues, or club socials rather than formal competition.

 Time-Efficient for Busy Lifestyles